fuse-lang/fuse-lang.github.io/_docs/basics/0-intro.md

 ### Struct

 Lua's table is the living embodiment of "when you only have a hammer everything is a nail".
-While this strategy is good in keeping the interpreter small won't help with the code readability.
+While this strategy is good keeping the interpreter small won't help with the code readability.

 Fuse comes with an explicit syntax to define structures which will use the tables under the hood but will make the definition and implementation much more contained.